SumZer0-git/EDAPGui/readme.md

   ```
   * See HOWTO-Calibration.md for details on how to calibrate EDAPGui for your system if required
   * See HOWTO-Waypoint.md for details on how to generate a waypoint file
-  * See HOWTO-Rates.md for details on the Pitch, Roll, Yaw values
+  * See HOWTO-RollPitchYaw.md for details on how to tune the Pitch, Roll, Yaw values
   ```

 Note: this autopilot is based on https://github.com/skai2/EDAutopilot , some of the routines were used and turned into classes and tweaks were done on sequences